To find out more about how we can help your business grow in South Holland please get in touch with our Economic Development team:

 Grants and financial support

 Finance is often one of the major concerns for an emerging business of any size i.e. borrowing money to get your business off the ground.
 The Economic Development team can offer help and advice to point you in the right direction, saving you the time and frustration of finding potential funders.
-If you're looking for a grant towards equipment, please visit our Grants4Growth pages to see if this fund could support your business.
+If you're looking for a grant towards equipment, please visit our Grants4Growth website to see if this fund could support your business.

 Working from home